-- (a) Be responsible for the safekeeping and preservation of the integrity of the minutes of the Board and its committees, as well as other official records of the Corporation; - (b) Be loyal to the mission, vision, and objectives of the Corporation. - (c) Work fairly and objectively with the Board, Management, stockholders and stakeholders; - (d) Have appropriate administrative and interpersonal skills; - (e) If he is not at the same time the Corporation's general counsel, be aware of the laws, rules, and regulations necessary in the performance of his duties and responsibilities. - (f) Have a working knowledge of the operations of the Corporation. - (g) Inform the members of the Board, in accordance with the Corporation's By-laws, of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval.
+- (a) Assist the Board and the board committees in the conduct of their meetings, including preparing an annual schedule of Board and committee meetings and the annual board calendar, and assisting the chairs of the Board and its committees to set agendas for those meetings; - (b) Be responsible for the safekeeping and preservation of the integrity of the minutes of the Board and its committees, as well as other official records of the Corporation; - (c) Keep abreast on relevant laws, regulations, all governance issuances, relevant industry developments and operations of the corporation, and advises the Board and the Board Chairman on all relevant issues as they arise; - (d) Be loyal to the mission, vision, and objectives of the Corporation. - (e) Advise on the establishment of board committees and their terms of reference; - (f) Work fairly and objectively with the Board, Management, stockholders and stakeholders; - (g) Perform required administrative functions; - (h) If he is not at the same time the Corporation's general counsel, be aware of the laws, rules, and regulations necessary in the performance of his duties and responsibilities. - (i) Have a working knowledge of the operations of the Corporation. - (j) Oversees the drafting of the by-laws and ensures that they conform with regulatory requirements; - (k) Inform the members of the Board, in accordance with the Corporation's By-laws, of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval. - (I) Attend all Board meetings, except when justifiable causes, such as illness, death in the immediate family, and serious accidents prevent him from doing so;

-- (h) Attend all Board meetings, except when justifiable causes, such as illness, death in the immediate family, and serious accidents prevent him from doing so; - (i) Ensure that all Board procedures, rules, and regulations are strictly followed by the members; - (j) If he is also the Compliance Officer, perform all the duties and responsibilities of said office as provide in the Code and in this Manual.
+(m) Ensure that all Board procedures, rules, and regulations are strictly followed by the members;

-3.3.7.
+3.3.4.
 Compliance Officer

-To insure adherence to corporate principles and best practices, the Board shall appoint a Compliance Officer who shall hold the position of a Vice President or its equivalent.
-The Compliance Officer shall have direct reporting responsibilities to the Chairman of the Board.
-The Corporate Secretary may also be appointed as Compliance Officer.
+To ensure adherence to corporate principles and best practices, the Board shall appoint a Compliance Officer who shall hold the position of a Vice President or its equivalent.
+The Compliance Officer is primarily liable to the corporation and its shareholders, and not to the Board Chairman or President of the company.
 His duties and responsibilities are as follows:

-- (a) Monitor and ensure compliance by the Corporation with the provisions and requirements of the Code, the rules and regulations of regulatory agencies, and this Manual and, if any violations are found, report the matter to the Board or, as applicable, the Corporate Governance Committee, and recommend the imposition of appropriate disciplinary action on the responsible parties and the adoption of measures to prevent a repetition of the violation. - (b) Appear before the Securities and Exchange Commission when summoned in relation to compliance with the Code. - (c) Accomplish and submit the Annual Corporate Governance Report or any similar report as required by regulators. - (d) Submit annually, as required by the Commission, a report of the director's record of attendance in Board meetings.
+- (a) Ensure proper onboarding of new directors (i.e., orientation on the company's business, charter, articles of incorporation and bylaws, among others); - (b) Monitor and ensure compliance by the Corporation with the provisions and requirements of the Code, the rules and regulations of regulatory agencies, and this Manual and, if any violations are found, report the matter to the Board or, as applicable, the Corporate Governance Committee, and recommend the imposition of appropriate disciplinary action on the responsible parties and the adoption of measures to prevent a repetition of the violation. - (c) Collaborates with other departments to properly address compliance issues, which may be subject to investigation; - (d) Identifies possible areas of compliance issues and works towards the resolution of the same; - (e) Report the matter to the Board if violations are found and recommends the imposition of appropriate disciplinary action; - (f) Appear before the Securities and Exchange Commission when summoned in relation to compliance with the Code. - (g) Accomplish and submit the Annual Corporate Governance Report or any similar report as required by regulators. - (h) Ensure the integrity and accuracy of all documentary submissions to regulators; - (i) Ensures the attendance of board members and key officers to relevant trainings; and - (j) Submit annually, as required by the Commission, a report of the director's record of attendance in Board meetings.